chalmers-revere/2018-wasp-summer-school/getting-started/README.md

 To ssh to the pi
 `ssh -p 8880 pi@192.168.8.1`

-### Update the backend on Pi
+### Update Kiwi

-Connect to the raspberry pi and get root permissions through `sudo -i` then run the following
+Connect to the Raspberry Pi and get root permissions through `sudo -i` then run the following
 `cd ~/2018-wasp-summer-school/getting-started/`
 `docker-compose -f rpi-camera-x264-viewer-kiwi.yml down` `git pull`
-`docker-compose -f rpi-camera-x264-viewer-kiwi.yml up -d` Once it finish loading, you are done.
+`docker-compose -f rpi-camera-x264-viewer-kiwi.yml up -d` Once it finish downloading, you are done.

 ---